Top 14 Ice Cream Brands

 Cows Creamery Logo

-Cows Creamery sells ice cream and cheddar cheese, as both are made from milk.
-By the way, the production process can be observed at the headquarters on Prince Edward Island in Canada – the building is always open to tourists.
+Cows Creamery sells ice cream and cheddar cheese made from milk.
+The production process can be observed at the headquarters on Prince Edward Island in Canada—the building is always open to tourists.
 The brand concept is based on the cow theme, as it shows the connection with the name and emphasizes the naturalness of the products.

-The Cows Creamery chain was named one of the top ten stores by Tauck World Discovery in 2008.
+Tauck World Discovery named The Cows Creamery chain one of the top ten stores 2008.
 This is a significant accomplishment for a small company that started almost 50 years ago with an old-fashioned vanilla ice cream recipe.

 Drumstick